Paul Newman: Auto racing

-Newman was an auto racing enthusiast, and first became interested in motorsports ("the first thing that I ever found I had any grace in") while training at the Watkins Glen Racing School for the filming of Winning, a 1969 film.
-Because of his love and passion for racing, Newman agreed in 1971 to star in and to host his first television special, Once Upon a Wheel, on the history of auto racing.
-It was produced and directed by David Winters, who co-owned a number of racing cars with Newman.
+Newman was an auto racing enthusiast and first became interested in motorsports ("the first thing that I ever found I had any grace in") while training at the Watkins Glen Racing School for the filming of Winning, a 1969 film.
+According to his instructor Bob Bondurant, his love and passion for racing, Newman agreed in 1971 to star in and to host television special Once Upon a Wheel, on the history of auto racing.
 Newman's first professional event as a racer was in 1972 at Thompson International Speedway, quietly entered as "P. L. Newman", by which he continued to be known in the racing community.

-He was a frequent competitor in Sports Car Club of America (SCCA) events for the rest of the decade, eventually winning four national championships.
-He later drove in the 1979 24 Hours of Le Mans in Dick Barbour's Porsche 935 and finished in second place.
+Newman was a frequent competitor in Sports Car Club of America (SCCA) events for the rest of the decade, eventually winning four national championships.
+He later drove in the 1979 24 Hours of Le Mans in Dick Barbour's Porsche 935, finishing in second place.
 Newman reunited with Barbour in 2000 to compete in the Petit Le Mans.

 From the mid-1970s to the early 1990s, he drove for the Bob Sharp Racing team, racing mainly Datsuns (later rebranded as Nissans) in the Trans-Am Series.
-He became closely associated with the brand during the 1980s, even appearing in commercials for them in Japan and having a special edition of the Nissan Skyline named after him.
+He became closely associated with the brand during the 1980s, even appearing in commercials for the brand in Japan and having a special edition of the Nissan Skyline named after him.
 At the age of 70 years and eight days, Newman became the oldest driver to date to be part of a winning team in a major sanctioned race, winning in his class at the 1995 24 Hours of Daytona.
 Among his last major races were the Baja 1000 in 2004 and the 24 Hours of Daytona once again in 2005.

-During the 1976 auto racing season, Newman became interested in forming a professional auto racing team and contacted Bill Freeman who introduced Newman to professional auto racing management, and their company specialized in Can-Am, Indy Cars, and other high-performance racing automobiles.
-The team was based in Santa Barbara, California and commuted to Willow Springs International Motorsports Park for much of its testing sessions.
+During the 1976 auto racing season, Newman became interested in forming a professional auto racing team and contacted Bill Freeman, who introduced Newman to professional auto racing management, and their company specialized in Can-Am, Indy Cars, and other high-performance racing automobiles.
+The team was based in Santa Barbara, California, and commuted to Willow Springs International Motorsports Park for many of its testing sessions.